netcloth/docs/docs/en/get-started/testcoin.md

-# How to claim an internal test token
+# How to claim test token

 ## Create new account